faisalqureshi/webify/manual/introduction.md

 A typical use of mustache preprocessing is to specify site-wide template or render files.
 This can be achieved by specifying the paths of these files with respect to the root folder of the site.

-Use the `preprocess-frontmatter` to control this behavior.
+Use the `preprocess-frontmatter` to control this behaviour.
 The default value for this key is `True`.

 ## Markdown file contents: mustache preprocessing